19hours/sg-statutes/Acts/Insurance Act.md

 (i) Ais the spouse, or a parent, remoter lineal ancestor or step-parent, a son, daughter, remoter issue, step-son or step-daughter, or a brother or sister ofB;

-(ii) A is a corporation whose directors are accustomed or under an obligation, whether formal or informal, to act in accordance with the directions, instructions or wishes ofBor, whereBis a corporation, of the directors ofB;
+(ii) Ais a body corporate that is, or a majority of the directors of which are, accustomed or under an obligation whether formal or informal to act in accordance with the directions, instructions or wishes ofB;

-(iii) Bis a corporation whose directors are accustomed or under an obligation, whether formal or informal, to act in accordance with the directions, instructions or wishes ofAor, whereAis a corporation, of the directors ofA;
+[Act 35 of 2014 wef 01/07/2015]

+(iii) [Deleted by Act 35 of 2014 wef 01/07/2015]

 (iv) Ais a person who is accustomed or under an obligation, whether formal or informal, to act in accordance with the directions, instructions or wishes ofB;

-(v) Bis a person who is accustomed or under an obligation, whether formal or informal, to act in accordance with the directions, instructions or wishes ofA;

-(vi) Ais a related corporation ofB;
+(v) Ais a subsidiary ofB;

+[Act 35 of 2014 wef 01/07/2015]

+(vi) [Deleted by Act 35 of 2014 wef 01/07/2015]

-(vii) Ais a corporation in whichB, alone or together with other associates ofBas described in sub-paragraphs (ii) to (vi), is in a position to control not less than 20% of the voting power inA;
+(vii) Ais a body corporate in whichB, alone or together with other associates ofBas described in sub-paragraphs (ii), (iv) and (v), is in a position to control not less than 20% of the voting power inA; or

-(viii) Bis a corporation in whichA, alone or together with other associates ofAas described in sub-paragraphs (ii) to (vi), is in a position to control not less than 20% of the voting power inB; or
+[Act 35 of 2014 wef 01/07/2015]

+(viii) [Deleted by Act 35 of 2014 wef 01/07/2015]

 (ix) Ais a person with whomBhas an agreement or arrangement, whether oral or in writing and whether express or implied, to act together with respect to the acquisition, holding or disposal of shares or other interests in, or with respect to the exercise of their voting power in relation to, the insurer; and